quantumlib/Cirq/README.rst

 Disclaimers
 ----------
-* Cirq is currently in Alpha
+* Cirq is currently in Alpha.
+This means that the developer team is not investing effort to provide backward compatibility between releases.
+Users should target specific versions to avoid backward incompatible changes.
 * Cirq is not an official Google product
 * Copyright 2018 The Cirq Developers